mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 ## Overview
 This repository contains a comprehensive food ontology written in OWL (Web Ontology Language).
-It aims to provide a standardized vocabulary and semantic structure for describing food products, ingredients, personalized nutritional recommendations to support healthy eating through a comprehensive food ontology and related concepts.
+The primary goal of this ontology is to provide a standardized vocabulary and semantic structure for describing food products and ingredients.
+It aims to facilitate personalized nutritional recommendations that support healthy eating by leveraging a sophisticated framework of related concepts.

 <div style="display: flex; justify-content: space-around;">
     <img src="Technical_Details/Details_Pics/metrics_pic1.png" alt="Image 1" width="32%">
     <img src="Technical_Details/Details_Pics/metrics_pic2.png" alt="Image 2" width="33%">